 Google Maps may be all you need for a short trip, but it does have some significant limitations when documenting and planning a longer one.
 A few of the biggest limitations for me are:

-- A limitations as to the number of stops you can add
+- A limitation as to the number of stops you can add

-- No provisions for adding notes along the route
+- There are no provisions for adding notes along the route

-- No ability to adjust the time based upon your anticipated driving speed
+- It doesn't have the ability to adjust the time based upon your anticipated driving speed

-- No ability to adjust the time to accommodate stops for gas, meals, etc.
+- You also can't adjust the time to accommodate stops for gas, meals, etc.